 - The death or terminal illness of a person close to the family, (medical evidence may be requested)

-- Where there are exceptional and unforeseen circumstances that fall outside of 1 to 4 above, the Head teacher will consider and agree or not to the individual request and provide the decision to the parents in writing.
+- Where there are exceptional and unforeseen circumstances that fall outside of 1 to 4 above, the Head teacher will agree or not to the individual request.

 Please note that exceptional leave will NOT be granted:

 - Those with poor attendance, less than 95%

 - Patterns of absence become identified

 - School is aware of truancy

 If children do not return by the agreed date and we have had no notification of where the child is (contained in the letter of request and the Head Teacher’s authorisation) then following a further 10 day period the child can be removed from the school role and the school will report the child as missing in Education to the Local Education Authority.